|

 Correct form is always closely related to the principles of physics and physiology.

-Prerequisites of correct form are good balance, a high degree of stability and the
+Prerequisites of correct form are good balance, a high degree of stability

 order of movements of each part of the body, since movements are made in